 Wine rated (2024 guide) 97/100

-A well-aged wine that showcases the richness of Bosconia, with notes of anise, savory plums, berries, mussel shells, cream, iron, white pepper, and orange peel.
-Lively acidity, full body, fine, sharp, mineralized tannins.
+A well-aged wine that showcases the richness of Bosconia, with notes of anise, juicy plums, berries, mussel shells, cream, iron, white pepper, and orange peel.
+Lively acidity, full-bodied, with fine, sharp, and mineral-driven tannins.
 Long, juicy, and flavorful.
 Ready to drink now, but can be cellared.